SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab 3 Rekayasa Kebutuhan (Konsep).md

 Requirements are often written in **natural language** (e.g., English, Bahasa).
 Natural language is inherently **ambiguous**.
 A natural language SRS should be **reviewed** by an independent party to identify ambiguous use of language so that it can be corrected.

+## User vs System Requirements

+**User requirements** are statements, in a natural language plus diagrams, of what services the system is expected to provide to system users and the constraints under which it must operate.

+**System requirements** are more detailed descriptions of the software system’s functions, services, and operational constraints.